Generic Name: pramlintide (PRAM-lin-tide)

 Treating diabetes in certain patients who also use insulin.

-Symlin Pen is an amylin analog.
+Symlin Pen is an amylin analogue.
 It works by slowing down food digestion.
 This prevents blood sugar from rising as quickly after you eat.
 It may also help you feel full faster.

 Do NOT use Symlin Pen if:

 - you are allergic to any ingredient in Symlin Pen, including metacresol

 - you have a condition that causes your stomach to empty very slowly (gastroparesis)

 - you cannot tell when your blood sugar is low

 - you take an alpha glucosidase inhibitor (eg, acarbose) or an anticholinergic (eg, scopolamine, hyoscyamine)

 Contact your doctor or health care provider right away if any of these apply to you.